Granada2013/pwa/README.md

-# Shopping App with React, Typescript, Workbox and IndexDB
+# Shopping App with React, Typescript, Workbox and Indexed DB

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).